-Boron Deficiency in Citrus
+Boron deficiency in citrus

 Foliar symptoms of boron deficiency on citrus are not very characteristic, and a deficiency suspected on the basis of leaf symptoms should be confirmed by fruit symptoms.
 The first signs appear on the younger leaves as water-soaked spots which become translucent.
 The veins tend to be thick, cracked, and somewhat corky.
 The young leaves wilt and curl, and have a dull brownish-green color without any luster.
 Dieback of leaf tips is common.
 A gummy exudate may appear on the twigs and fruit pedicels.